score-json/json/.dotstop_extensions/README.md

 ```
 # Validators

-Validators are trudag tools used to validate any data that can be reduced to a floating point metric.
-The resulting scores are used as evidence for the validity of items in the Trustable Software graph.
+Validators are extensions of trudag, used to validate any data that can be reduced to a floating point metric.
+The resulting scores are used as evidence for the trustability of items in the trustable graph.

 ## check_artifact_exists